Offering the best attributes of both the royalty and infrastructure energy market segments.

 - Negotiated contracts for a specific volume of production for a pre-determined period of time

 - Royalty payments are paid based on profitability of a pre-determined area

 - Royalty payee is exposed to operating and capital expenditures

 - Acreage is leased from the Crown or a mineral title owner

 - Working interest owners bear capital, operating, royalty and decommissioning costs associated with development and production

 There are multiple infrastructure models available, but variability increases moving towards operated ownership.
-Topaz currently owns non-operated facility interests which are underpinned by long-term fixed fee take-or-pay commitments.
+Topaz currently owns non-operated, financially committed facility interests which generate over 80% operating margin to Topaz.